JavierInfantinoAndela/cheat-sheet/arquitechture/README.md

 ## Data ingestion:

-- Massive data: If the project needs to ingest a massive volume of data, components that are designed for high-volume data processing and analysis, such as Apache Kafka or AWS Kinesis, could be a good fit for this requirement.
+- Big data: If the project needs to ingest a massive volume of data, components that are designed for high-volume data processing and analysis, such as Apache Kafka or AWS Kinesis, could be a good fit for this requirement.

 - Smaller data: If the project needs to ingest a smaller volume of data, components that support various data sources and formats, such as AWS Glue or Apache NiFi, could be a good fit for this requirement.